Bariatric Surgery, Sydney

 Having your surgery through SIOS/Noi Clinic means that you have access to an integrated multidisciplinary team, who are familiar with the full scope of potential management options for weight concerns.

 In-clinic consultations at Crows Nest, Sydney.
 Regional consultations available in Bathurst and Cowra.
-No referral required.

 Is weight loss surgery right for you?

 Surgery is not the right pathway for everyone, and at Noi Clinic, we believe the decision should always be made carefully, collaboratively, and with a full understanding of all your options.
-Surgery however is the strongest intervention we have, with average weight loss exceeding non surgical options.
+Surgery, however, is the strongest intervention we have, with average weight loss exceeding non-surgical options.

 Weight loss surgery may be worth considering if:

-You have a BMI of 40 or above, or a BMI of 35 or above with significant obesity-related health conditions
+You have a BMI of 40 or above, or a BMI of 35 or above with significant obesity-related health conditions.

-You have been living with obesity for a significant period of time and have tried other approaches without achieving sufficient health outcomes
+You have been living with obesity for a significant period of time and have tried other approaches without achieving sufficient health outcomes.

-Your weight is significantly affecting your health, mobility, or quality of life
+Your weight is significantly affecting your health, mobility, or quality of life.

-You have one or more obesity-related medical conditions — such as type 2 diabetes, obstructive sleep apnoea, high blood pressure, heart disease, high cholesterol, fatty liver disease, or osteoarthritis — that are likely to improve with significant weight loss
+You have one or more obesity-related medical conditions, such as type 2 diabetes, obstructive sleep apnoea, high blood pressure, heart disease, high cholesterol, fatty liver disease, or osteoarthritis, that are likely to improve with significant weight loss.

-You are committed to long-term follow-up care, including nutrition and medical monitoring
+You are committed to long-term follow-up care, including nutrition and medical monitoring.

 If you are unsure whether surgery is the right pathway for you, our team can help.
 Book in with our Doctor to help you understand your options before committing to anything.

-Health conditions that weight loss surgery can improve
+Health conditions that weight loss surgery can improve.

 Obesity is a complex medical condition, not a lifestyle choice, and its health consequences can be wide-ranging and serious.
 Significant, sustained weight loss following surgery has been shown to improve or resolve many obesity-related conditions, including: